dolphinspired/Wox.Plugin.OldSchoolRunescape/README.md

 ### How to use this plugin

 * `rsw runite ore` - Search the RuneScape Wiki for 'runite ore'
-* `osw zulrah` - Search the Old School RuneScape Wiki 'zulrah'
+* `osw zulrah` - Search the Old School RuneScape Wiki for 'zulrah'
 * Use the up/down arrow keys to navigate through search results.
 Up to 10 results will be returned for a search.
 * Left-click or press Enter to open the highlighted result in your browser.